Why Buy a Duck Stamp?

 - Waterfowl hunters aged 16 and over buy them because they are required to have a Duck Stamp to hunt waterfowl.

-How you can participate: Place your order using this mail order form.
-Stamps are available from WSO beginning late in June and ending December 25.
+Note that stamps are available from WSO beginning late in June and ending December 25.
 NO ORDERS WILL BE ACCEPTED BETWEEN DECEMBER 25 AND MAY 31.